FAQs

 No. We can evaluate anyone who feels that they may benefit from Medical Marijuana.

-Do I have to pay the fee if I do not receive a recommendation?
+Do I have to pay the fee if I do not receive AUTHORIZATION?

-Will my name be on any federal list if I get a medical marijuana recommendation?
+Will my name be on any federal list if I get a medical marijuana LICENSE?

 Absolutely not!
 We consider your privacy to be the utmost importance.
 We follow HIPAA guidelines to ensure patient privacy.
 The state is required by the same standards to guard against inappropriate or unauthorized divulsion of medical information.
 The state receives only the most basic information about your condition.